Salmaster1/Portfolio/Projects/HeadOn/index.md

 ### The Signal System

-The signal system the game uses is based on the classes, SignalReciever and SignalTransmitter
+The signal system the game uses is based on two classes, SignalReciever and SignalTransmitter:

 <details><summary>SignalBases.cs</summary>
   <pre>